Prepare to enter

 - Evaluation including formal summary of results, ROI, accreditation and reviews from residents and family members

-You may well have an internal or external team to prepare your entries, but If you do need any help writing your entries, Boost Marketing can give you independent advice from their centres in the UK and Ireland.
+You may well have an internal or external team to prepare your entries, but If you do need any help writing your entries, Boost Awards can give you independent advice.
 Boost works completely independently of the Awards and there is no commercial relationship between Boost and the Care Home Awards.